Cationic polymerization: Commercial applications

 The largest commercial application of cationic polymerization is in the production of polyisobutylene (PIB) products which include polybutene and butyl rubber.
 These polymers have a variety of applications from adhesives and sealants to protective gloves and pharmaceutical stoppers.
 The reaction conditions for the synthesis of each type of isobutylene product vary depending on the desired molecular weight and what type(s) of monomer(s) is used.
-The conditions most commonly used to form low molecular weight (5–10 x 10^{4} Da) polyisobutylene are initiation with AlCl_{3}, BF_{3}, or TiCl_{4} at a temperature range of −40 to 10 °C. These low molecular weight polyisobutylene polymers are used for caulking and as sealants.
+The conditions most commonly used to form low molecular weight (5–10 × 10^{4} Da) polyisobutylene are initiation with AlCl_{3}, BF_{3}, or TiCl_{4} at a temperature range of −40 to 10 °C. These low molecular weight polyisobutylene polymers are used for caulking and as sealants.
 High molecular weight PIBs are synthesized at much lower temperatures of −100 to −90 °C and in a polar medium of methylene chloride.
 These polymers are used to make uncrosslinked rubber products and are additives for certain thermoplastics.
 Another characteristic of high molecular weight PIB is its low toxicity which allows it to be used as a base for chewing gum.
 The main chemical companies that produce polyisobutylene are Esso, ExxonMobil, and BASF.